 Jesus Feels Your Pain

 Someone once told me, “You’re not allowed to use definitions from Webster’s Dictionary when trying to get your point across about God.”
 Well guess what?
-I’m gonna do it anyway.
+I’m going to do it anyway.

-Webster’s Dictionary defines wept as this: “to cry because you are very sad or are feeling some other strong emotion.”
+Webster’s Dictionary defines wept as this: to cry because you are very sad or feeling some other strong emotion.
 OUR GOD CRIED AND GOT EMOTIONAL!
 Imagine that!
 And we are created in His image!
 (See Genesis 1:27).
 So now we know that we never have to hide how we feel, but instead, look to how Christ handled His feelings.

 Jesus wept that day because one of His best friends, Lazarus, had died; and Lazarus’ two sisters, whom Jesus was very close with as well, they were in a serious state of mourning.
-But let’s be clear here, Jesus didn’t cry because Lazarus died (his death was part of one of Jesus’ planned miracles, which is power over death), but He cried because of the pain Lazarus’ sisters were feeling!
+But let’s be clear, Jesus didn’t cry because Lazarus died.
+His death was part of one of Jesus’ planned miracles: power over death.
+He cried because of the pain Lazarus’ sisters were feeling!
 He cried because He is full of empathy!

-Let’s back up for a sec; four days earlier, Mary and Martha had sent someone to get Jesus because Lazarus’ health was quickly declining—they were afraid he was gonna die and knew Jesus could stop this.
-“So the sisters sent word to Jesus, ‘Lord, the one you love is sick’ (John 11:3).
+Let’s back up for a sec.
+Four days earlier, Mary and Martha had sent someone to get Jesus because Lazarus’ health was quickly declining.
+They were afraid he was going to die and knew Jesus could stop this.
+“So the sisters sent word to Jesus, ‘Lord, the one you love is sick’” (John 11:3).

 But Jesus purposely waited and didn’t rush over to heal him.
 Why?
-Because Jesus had a much better, future purpose for this pain!
+Because He had a much better, future purpose for this pain!
 The Bible says so, “When he heard this, Jesus said, ‘This sickness will not end in death.
-No, it is for God’s glory so that God’s Son may be glorified through it’ (John 11:4 my emphasis added).”
+No, it is for God’s glory so that God’s Son may be glorified through it’” (John 11:4 my emphasis added).

-Most of us Christians know the story of Jesus bringing Lazarus back to life, but this message is not about Christ’s amazing power over death.
+Most Christians know the story of Jesus bringing Lazarus back to life, but this message is not about Christ’s astonishing power over death.
 Oh no, this devotional is not about how Jesus allowed—didn’t cause—Lazarus’ death.
-It’s not about how Jesus let this tragedy happen so that maybe His greatest miracle ever, other than bringing Himself back to life, could happen!
+It’s not about how Jesus let this tragedy happen so that maybe His greatest miracle ever–other than bringing Himself back to life–could happen!
 NO!
 THIS MESSAGE IS ABOUT JESUS FEELING OUR PAIN!

-But if you’re not familiar with what happened in that story, Jesus walked up to this dead man’s grave and then spoke to one of the latest cast-members of The Walking Dead, saying, “LAZARUS, COME OUT!”
-And He did!
-Stumbling out, looking like a mummy, pulling cloths off left and right, JESUS BROUGHT LAZARUS BACK TO LIFE!
+But if you’re not familiar with what happened in that story, Jesus walked up to this dead man’s grave and then spoke to one of the latest cast members of The Walking Dead.
+He said, “LAZARUS, COME OUT!” and he did!
+Stumbling from the tomb, looking like a mummy, pulling cloths off left and right, JESUS BROUGHT LAZARUS BACK TO LIFE!
 JUST IMAGINE THE STORIES HE HAD TO TELL!
 Myyyyyyyy goodness!
 I get so excited about the things Jesus does!
 Don’t you?!
 How awesome is our God?!

 But this message isn’t about that.
-It’s about how Christ feels for those whom He loves—which is all of us—yes, all of us.
-Gay, straight, black, white, rich, and poor—Jesus feels your pain!
-NEVER, EVER, EVER THINK THAT NOBODY FEELS YOUR PAIN, BECAUSE JESUS DOES!

-AND HE IS THERE FOR YOU!
+It’s about how Christ feels for those whom He loves—which is all of us.
+Jesus feels your pain!
+Yes, you!
+NEVER, EVER, EVER THINK THAT NOBODY FEELS YOUR PAIN, BECAUSE JESUS DOES AND HE’S THERE FOR YOU!
 He’s there!
 Friend, He is there!

 If you don’t believe in Him, He’s longing to enter into a close, personal relationship with you.
 If you are a believer and you feel all alone–YOU’RE NOT!
 Jesus is with you always!
-He said it, not me, “And be sure of this: I am with you always, even to the end of the age” (Matthew 28:20).
+He said it, not me, “And be sure of this: I am with you always, even to the end of the age” (see Matthew 28:20).

 So today, my friends, know this: God weeps.
-And what makes Him weep?
+What makes Him weep?
 Hurting people.
 Why?
 Because He loves us so much.
-Jesus showed us in this story as He listened to the sisters saying, “If you were just here, this wouldn’t have happened” (see John 11:21, my emphasis added).
-They were in such a deep sadness and Jesus felt that.
+Jesus revealed this truth as He listened to the sisters say, “If you were just here, this wouldn’t have happened” (see John 11:21, my emphasis added).
+They were in such deep sadness, and Jesus felt that.

-He feels your pain, too.
-And if you will draw near to Him, He will comfort you, and then show you the good plans that will come out of this.
-It might be on this side of heaven, or it might not be, but either way, Jesus will eventually reveal the everlasting benefit because of your pain.
-For the sad sisters, they got to see a miracle which made it to the pages of the Bible.
-And because Christ is still with us today, in Spirit, He still performs miracles today!
-He will do so in your life!
-Just like Mary, Martha, and Lazarus’ lives!
-So don’t focus so much on what’s causing your pain, but instead, begin to focus on a God who feels your pain deeper than you do–and can do amazing things.
+He feels your pain too.
+He will comfort you and then show you the good things which will eventually come out of this.
+You might get to see the results on this side of heaven, or you might not.
+Either way, Jesus will eventually reveal the everlasting benefit because of your pain.
+For the sad sisters, they got to see a miracle which made it to the pages of the Bible!
+So don’t focus so much on what or who is causing your pain.
+Instead, begin to focus on a God who feels your pain deeper than you do, and can do amazing things!